Best Practices for Kubernetes StdOut Log Whitelisting¶

 # more_tag = "some_other_value"

-Method Three: Filtering Logs from Specific Containers within a Pod¶
+Method Three: Filtering Logs from Specific Containers in a Pod¶

-Collect logs only from cluster components coredns and nginx, while marking nginx with annotations that specify "only_images"
+Collect only the logs from cluster components coredns and nginx.
+Meanwhile, use the "only_images"

-As shown in the figure below, both nginx and busybox logs are collected.
+As shown in the following figure, both nginx and busybox logs are collected.

 labels: